-NOTE: The density proposals contained in this section translate the densification policy of the TMM SDF into more spatially specific proposals within the SLAP Study Area and they should be used in preference to the broad diagrammatic spatial illustrations contained in the SDF when evaluating development applications.
+NOTE: The density proposals contained in this section translate the densification policy of the TMM SDF into more spatially specific proposals within the SLAP Study Area.
+These should be used in preference to the broad diagrammatic spatial illustrations contained in the SDF when evaluating development applications and they should be used to update the SDF when it is reviewed

-The TMM SDF provides for the densification of the City in order to make the City more efficient and cost effective with respect to the utilisation of existing and future infrastructure and in order to support proposed public transportation proposals.
-It promotes densification as a strategy which, along with an increase in mixed use, will deliver more sustainable and equitable urban development (as opposed to inefficient and costly suburban sprawl).
+The TMM SDF provides for the densification of the City in order to make the City more efficient and cost effective with respect to the utilisation of existing and future infrastructure and in order to support proposed public transportation proposals and increased economic activity.

+It promotes densification as a strategy which, along with an increase in mixed use, will deliver more sustainable and equitable spatial development (as opposed to inefficient and costly suburban sprawl).